ryukamish/dot/fonts/README.md

 ## The Mono Spaced Font Used

-The font that this directory has is `IBM Plex Mono` font.
+The font that this directory has is `Hack` font.
 It is the font I am currently using and will use for a while now.

 ## The Sans Fonts Used